 Labster Virtual Laboratory Simulations

-Labster, which provides virtual laboratory simulations, has made its software available to colleges.
-Some 100 lab experiments cover biology, chemistry, physics, engineering and general sciences, which students can perform "at their own pace."
+Labster, which provides virtual laboratory simulations, is offering their simulations to a small course at each institution at no cost; however, it does not include support, LMS integration or grades.
+There is an application process with Labster.
+There are 100+ lab experiments covering biology, chemistry, physics, engineering and general sciences, which students can perform "at their own pace."
 (On the sign-up form, ignore the K-12 verbiage.
 This offer extends to colleges and universities affected by closures.)
 Labster Website

 IMPORTANT: You must use your CSN email address for verification.

 Loom Video Software